How to Create, Design, and Send HTML Emails

 <![endif]-->

-3. Coding the email header
+3. Code the email header

 It’s time to create the email header.
 Head elements contain the information that your subscribers can’t see but are necessary for machine processing by email clients.
 The information is put under meta tags within a tag.